rstudio/pins-r/README.md

 straightforward to track changes, re-run analyses on historical data, and undo mistakes.

-pins 1.0.0 includes a new more explicit API and greater support for versioning.
-The legacy API (`pin()`, `pin_get()`, and `board_register()`) will continue to work, but new features will only be implemented with the new API, so we encourage you to switch to the modern API as quickly as possible.
-Learn more in `vignette("pins-update")`.

 You can use pins from Python as well as R. For example, you can use one language to read a pin created with the other.
 Learn more about [pins for Python](https://rstudio.github.io/pins-python/).